How veritree Is Helping Restore Our Planet

 The views expressed here are those of the participants and not those of Bank of Montreal, it's affiliates or subsidiaries.
 This is not intended to serve as a complete analysis of every material fact regarding any company, industry, strategy or security.
 This presentation may contain forward-looking statements.
 Investors are cautioned not the place undue reliance on such statements as actual results could vary.
 This presentation is for general information purposes only and does not constitute investment, legal or tax advice, and is not intended as an endorsement of any specific investment product or service.
 Individual investors should consult with an investment tax and or legal professional about their personal situation.
 Past performance is not indicative of future results.

-Trees from Trades for Earth Day
+3rd Annual Trees from Trades program

 PART 3